Matdweb/Twitter-Clone/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## How to Contribute

+Thank you for showing interest in contributing to our `'Twitter-Clone'` project!
+Your help is greatly appreciated.
+To get started, please follow these steps:

+1. **Find a Ticket**: Browse our project's issues and identify a ticket you'd like to contribute to.
+This helps maintain a clear and organized development process.

+2. **Express Your Interest**: Leave a comment on the chosen ticket with your name and a clear statement indicating your intent to contribute.
+This helps us track who's working on what.

+3. **Ticket Assignment**: The first contributor to express interest in a ticket will be assigned to it, provided they confirm their readiness within 24 hours.
+This ensures efficient ticket allocation.

+4. **Single Contributor per Ticket**: To ensure focused development, only one contributor may work on a ticket at a time.
+However, we welcome feedback and suggestions from everyone.

+5. **Time Commitment**: Once a ticket is assigned to you, coordinate a suitable development timeline with the project's owner or lead developer.
+Please honor this commitment, as other contributors and project timelines depend on it.

+6. **Code Review**: Prior to merging any code, the project owner or lead developer will review your changes to ensure alignment with project standards and objectives.

+> In rare cases where guidance is extremely necessary, you can refer to the other `'Twitter-Clone'` repository to guide yourself.
+See [here](https://github.com/Matdweb/Twitter-Clone).

+By following these steps and communicating clearly, you can make valuable contributions to our project while keeping the development process organized and collaborative.
+Happy coding! 👨🏻‍💻

+## Showcase Your Contributions

+We encourage contributors to feature their `'Twitter-Clone'` project contributions in their portfolios and resumes.
+This helps you demonstrate your skills and experience to potential employers or collaborators.
+Here's how:

+1. **List Your Contributions**: In your portfolio, create a section for your `'Twitter-Clone'` project contributions.
+Provide a brief description of each contribution and its impact.

+2. **Link to the Repository**: Include a direct link to the `'Twitter-Clone'` repository, allowing others to explore your code and the overall project.

+3. **Highlight Achievements**: Spotlight specific challenges you tackled, improvements you made, or unique solutions you implemented.

+4. **Share Your Experience**: Discuss the valuable experience you gained while working on the project, including collaboration with the development team, adherence to coding standards, and real-world problem-solving.

+5. **Connect with Us**: Let us know when you've added your `'Twitter-Clone'` contributions to your portfolio.
+We'd love to celebrate your success and promote your work within our community.

+Your contributions are a testament to your skills and dedication.
+We're thrilled to have you as part of our project.
+Share your portfolio with us, and let's continue to grow and learn together!

 ## Learn More

 To learn more about Next.js, take a look at the following resources: